Dagalv/Crypto-World-Trust/README.md

 ----------------

-The Crypto World Trust is a digital currency fund addressing the financial needs of minor & independant nation-states while inherently maintaining their sovereignity by circumventing dependance upon traditional means of national developement through alignment with major Blocs or Superpowers, and entities such as the I.M.F.
+The Crypto World Trust is a digital currency fund addressing the financial needs of minor & independent nation-states while inherently maintaining their sovereignty by circumventing dependence upon traditional means of national developement through alignment with major Blocs or Superpowers, and entities such as the I.M.F.